sargeantPig/RTWRandomiser/README.md

 Open the randomiser.exe, select the correct folders, then click load to load the initial data.

 Now on the randomise tab, select your options and click randomise.

+For Medieval 2 Total War (steam version):

+Place the M2TWrandomiser folder into the mods folder located in the main Medieval 2 directory (where the medieval2.exe is located)

+Right click Medieval 2 total war on your steam game list

+Click properties

+Click set launch options and paste this '--features.mod=mods/M2TWrandomiser' without the quotes

+Click ok

 You are now ready to play.